5T33Z0/OC-Little-Translated/Content/17_SysMon/README.md

 ### 3rd Party Sensor Plugins

-In addition to the official Acidanthera plugins for VirtualSMC, several community-developed sensor extensions provide support for AMD CPUs, Radeon GPUs, and other hardware not covered by the core project.
+In addition to the official plugins for VirtualSMC by Acidanthera, several community-developed sensor extensions provide support for AMD CPUs, Radeon GPUs, and other hardware not covered by the core project.
 These kexts typically require **Lilu.kext** and **VirtualSMC.kext** to function properly.

 Plugin | Description | macOS
 -------|-------------|-------